AdamDemirel/adamdemirel.com/content/job-satisfaction.md

 # Job Satisfaction

-_Job satisfaction_ (_JS_ henceforth) is a measurement taken in Psychology of an attitude that people have towards their job, measured in a variety of ways.
-It is linked to `6` worker productivity and performance, motivation, workplace civility, prosociality, absenteeism, lateness, stress `7`, accidents, withdrawal intentions and employee turnover/retention, organisational commitment, mental and physical health, and most interestingly _life satisfaction_.
+_Job Satisfaction_ (_JS_ henceforth) is a measurement taken in Psychology of an attitude that people have towards their job, measured in a variety of ways.
+It is linked to `6` worker productivity and performance, motivation, workplace civility, prosociality, absenteeism, lateness, stress `7`, accidents, withdrawal intentions and employee turnover/retention, organisational commitment, mental and physical health, and most interestingly _Life Satisfaction_.

 The most widely built upon definition of job satisfaction is that it is